Feature Blog Article

 - Abdominal pain near the liver

 On average, symptoms appear three months after exposure to the virus, but they can appear anywhere between six weeks and six months.
 Symptoms usually last for a few weeks, but can last up to six months.
-Most adults infected with HBV recover fully even if their signs and symptoms are severe.
+Most adults infected with hepatitis B virus recover fully even if their signs and symptoms are severe.

-Some of the people who go on to develop chronic HBV have ongoing symptoms similar to acute HBV, but most people with chronic Hepatitis B remain symptom free for 20 or 30 years.
+Some of the people who go on to develop chronic hepatitis B virus have ongoing symptoms similar to acute hepatitis B virus, but most people with chronic Hepatitis B remain symptom free for 20 or 30 years.

 If you think you have signs of symptoms of Hepatitis B, contact your doctor.